 P&G Brand Sampler – This site offers coupons for P&G products and will often feature free samples of their products.

 Queen Elizabeth & Duke of Edinburgh – Order a free image of these members of the Royal Family.
 Scroll to the bottom for email address.

 Save.ca – This site frequently posts free product coupons for some of your favourite grocery items.

-Similac Baby Club – New Moms can get up to $120 in free coupons and samples by joining this club.
+Similac Baby Club – New Moms and dads can get up to $120 in free coupons and samples by joining this club.

 Supreme Court of Canada – Free guided tours.

 Tim Hortons Free Skate – Check their website to find a free skate event near you.